cmayer/MitoGeneExtractor/README.md

 MitoGeneExtractor can be used to conveniently extract mitochondrial genes from sequencing libraries.
 Mitochondrial reads are often found as byproduct in sequencing libraries, in particular in hybrid enrichment libraries.

-## Authors of the software project:

-- Christoph Mayer, ZFMK, Bonn, Germany: MitoGeneExtractor program.
-- Marie Brasseur, ZFMK, Bonn, Germany: Snakemake pipeline and anylses for publication.

 ## Authors of the publication:
 - Marie Brasseur, ZFMK, Bonn, Germany
 - Jonas Astrin, ZFMK, Bonn, Germany
 - Matthias Geiger, ZFMK, Bonn, Germany
 - Christoph Mayer, ZFMK, Bonn, Germany

+## Authors of the software project:
+- Christoph Mayer, ZFMK, Bonn, Germany: MitoGeneExtractor program.
+- Marie Brasseur, ZFMK, Bonn, Germany: Snakemake pipeline and anylses for publication.

+## Reference: Please cite when using MitoGeneExtractor
+Brasseur ...
+2022 ...

 ## How MitoGeneExtractor works:
 MitoGeneExtractor aligns all given nucleotide sequences against a